missionpinball/mpf-docs/hardware/pin2dmd/index.rst

     rgb_dmds:
       default:  # your DMD
-        brightness: .8      # adjust the brightness of your display if it is too bright
+        hardware_brightness: .5      # adjust the brightness of your display if it is too bright
         fps: 30

 There are several settings you can enter here.
 (See the :doc:`/config/rgb_dmds`